 You can serve this in so many ways: warm, cool, topped with ice cream, or plain.
-And if it lasts long enough, it will still taste good the next day.
+And if you have any left, it’s quite good on days 2 or 3.

 Table of Contents